 You may have heard of statutes of limitations before if you pay attention to the news or watch television shows.
 There are statutes of limitations for all types of criminal and civil cases.
 In the majority of cases, the statute of limitations begins once the accident has occurred and the injury has been sustained.
 In some special circumstances, the statute of limitations begins when the injury is discovered.
 For example, if your injuries caused you to fall into a coma and the extent of your injuries was discovered only upon waking from that coma, your Phoenix personal injury attorney may be able to reset the clock on the statute of limitations.

 The general statute of limitations for an Arizona personal injury accident lawsuit is typically two years.
 However, you should never wait two years to file your lawsuit.
 The problem with the statute of limitations is that although two years is the general guideline for filing a lawsuit, this isn't always true.
 The statute of limitations for your case can be adjusted according to various factors.
 Some personal injury cases have to be filed in less than six months—that is 180 days, which can be problematic for many reasons.
 It is important to also note that the statute of limitations for personal injury accident cases involving minors may be longer than for those involving adults, and the statute of limitations for cases involving businesses and public or civil entities may be much shorter.
-If your personal injury accident lawsuit involves medical malpractice, an entirely separate set of statutes of limitation may apply to the incident.
+If your lawsuit involves medical malpractice, an entirely separate set of statutes of limitation may apply to the incident.

 You should file your personal injury accident lawsuit the moment any injury has been discovered.
 In most accident injury cases, you will know within several days that you have sustained serious injuries.
 If the filing of your case is delayed and you fail to meet the statute of limitations, you will be required to prove that your filing is reasonable.
 One circumstance in which late filing may be reasonable includes medical malpractice cases where a surgical object was left inside one's body and not discovered until after the statute of limitations had expired.
 Late filing may also be appropriate when your child was injured in an accident and the extent of the damage was not discovered until they had finished growing.